dqops/dqo/docs/reference/yaml/TableYaml.md

 ___

-## ColumnSamplingColumnSamplesSensorParametersSpec
+## TableYaml
-Column level sensor that retrieves a column value samples.
-Column value sampling is used in profiling and in capturing error samples for failed data quality checks.
+Table and column definition file that defines a list of tables and columns that are covered by data quality checks.